mwartell/golang/README.md

 I've barely scratched the surface of this

+**Learn Go with Tests** https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/structs-methods-and-interfaces

+A test-driven dev elopment guide that describes many features of the go environment that are essential but not obvious through the main documentation.
+For example `go test -bench` benchmarking is presented quite early and `go mod init` is in the first section.

 # thoughts while learning Go

 I feel like I'd been seduced by the Syntactic Sugar of Python.
 I have long thought